How often do you see or speak with your accountant?

 1. Does your accountant understand your business or industry?

-Although it might not seem important but knowing if your accountant really understand how your particular business or industry works will make a difference your tax liabilities.
-Some specialize in manufacturing while others in real estate.
-Some work with service industries while others with the arts.
+Although it might not seem important but knowing if your accountant really understands how your particular business or industry works will make a difference in your tax liabilities.
+Some specialize in manufacturing, while others specialize in real estate.
+Some work with service industries, while others work with the arts.
 While many small accounting firms specialize in general small business taxes, make sure that your accountant has experience with your particular business or industry.
 That specialized knowledge is what will help optimize your deductions correctly and reduce your taxes.

 Additionally, each state has its unique set of regulations.
-Although tax software help us prepare taxes nationally, tax software is not perfect.
-Accountants who aren't familiar with rules of your particular location run the risk of missing your state's regulations.
-This is especially true for firms who are out of state or off-shore.
+Although tax software helps us prepare taxes nationally, tax software is not perfect.
+Accountants who aren't familiar with the rules of your particular location run the risk of missing your state's regulations.
+This is especially true for firms that are out of state or offshore.
 In situations of an audit, your remote accountant is unlikely to meet with tax agents or represent you during an audit.

 2. Is your accountant aware of your goals?

-Accountants work with many clients so keeping track of each client's needs or concerns can be a challenge.
-Without cultivating a relationship how do you convey your goals to your accountant?
+Accountants work with many clients, so keeping track of each client's needs or concerns can be a challenge.
+Without cultivating a relationship, how do you convey your goals to your accountant?
 There is no better way than to take time and meet in person.
-Although this takes time, I haven't figure out a better way to learn about my clients.
-I can't tell you how often I discover critical information from our meetings that has immediate and direct impact on their tax returns.
+Although this takes time, I haven't figured out a better way to learn about my clients.
+I can't tell you how often I discover critical information from our meetings that has an immediate and direct impact on their tax returns.
 Although good accountants will want to inquire about your objectives, it's also up to you to make us aware of them.
 Emailing or leaving messages is not going to work, since we all know these are easily overlooked or lost.
-So in- person meetings is the way to do it.
+So in-person meetings are the way to do it.

-3. Is your accountant receptive to your inquires and discussions?
+3. Is your accountant receptive to your inquiries and discussions?

 Does your accountant call you back within a reasonable time and encourage regular meetings?
 That can all depend on when you're trying to schedule them.
-If you're looking to have financial discussions during the peak tax season than you've missed the boat.
-Once the tax season ends my office encourages clients to come in and discuss their goals.
-If you're procrastinating seeing your accountant but make the reluctant meeting right at tax filing be aware.
+If you're looking to have financial discussions during the peak tax season, then you've missed the boat.
+Once the tax season ends, my office encourages clients to come in and discuss their goals.
+If you're procrastinating seeing your accountant but make the reluctant meeting right at tax filing, be aware.
 This is the wrong time to start important discussions.
-First, the year is over and most changes you could have implemented are too late now.
+First, the year is over, and most changes you could have implemented are too late now.
 Second, you're looking to prioritize your concerns while the accountant is under the stress of deadlines and tax compliance.
-Under such conditions you're risking limited attention and possibly errors on your tax returns.
+Under such conditions, you're risking limited attention and possibly errors on your tax returns.

 Making time for meetings away from deadlines is the best way we can help our clients meet their financial goals.
 Accountants who are reluctant to make time for face-to-face meetings or return phone calls are probably ready to switch careers or retire.
 If you're not getting the attention you deserve, look for another professional.
 Remember, a dedicated accountant will be key to your financial success!